zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onWarning"></a>A Warning has Occurred During SDK Runtime (onWarning)

-This callback function indicates that some warning occurred during SDK runtime.
+This callback indicates that a warning has occurred during SDK runtime.

 In most cases, the application can ignore the warnings reported by the SDK because the SDK can usually fix the issue and resume running.